Anabheri Prabhakar Rao: After death

 After the death of Anabheri Prabhakar, the Telangana Rebellion raised high.
 Every village created youth forces to fight with Razakars.
-Not only men, women's also trained using arms.
+Not only men, women also trained using arms.

 Later Telangana freedom fighters recognised as Indian freedom fighters, India Government took police action (Sardar Vallabhai Patel leadership) on Nizam and Razakars.
 The operation, called "Operation Polo", took place from 13 September 1948 to 17 September 1948.
 On 17 September 1948 Nizam surrendered to the India military.
 Telangana got freedom and merged in Indian Union.
 Razakar leader Khasim Razvi was sent to jail for killing thousands of innocent people but later he was relieved and settled in Pakistan.

 All the names of these comrades, who died fighting can be noticed on the stupa erected in their memory near the hills of Muhammadapur.
 There is a statue of Anabheri Prabhakar Rao in Karimnagar in front of Venketeshwara temple.
 It was erected on 12 January 1994 by then Chief Minister, Mr Kotla Vijaya Bhaskara Reddy.
 Another statue of Mr. Anabheri Prabhakar Rao, donated by BJP leader Ch.
 Vidaysagar Rao was unveiled in Husnabad town of Karimnagar district on 22 October 2012 by Telangana armed struggle leader Ch.
 Kamala Devi in the presence of Karimnagar MP Ponnam Prabhakar, legislator A. Praveen Reddy, former legislators E. Peddi Reddy and Chada Venkat Reddy, freedom fighter Boinpalli Venkat Rama Rao.